-Following the implementation of a simplified grant allocation across all art forms for 2015, it was timely to review the grants process.
-In particular, how a service model that is focused on the needs of artists and arts organisations across multiple disciplines can support the successful transition to a simplified grants program and enhance the reputation of the organisation.
+Following the implementation of a simplified grant allocation across all art forms in 2015, it was time to review the grants process.
+In particular, it was critical to determine how a service model focused on the needs of artists and arts organisations across multiple disciplines could support the successful transition to a simplified grants program and enhance the reputation of the organisation.

 The purpose of the Client Service Model Project was to recommend process improvements in support of a Client Service Model for handling grant applications, which could begin to take effect with the delivery of 2015 grant programs.

 1. Literature review - key attributes and elements of client focused service delivery, best practice in grants management and varying models of grants management.

 2. Stakeholder consultation - views of staff, artists and art organisations on the current approach by Australia Council to servicing potential and existing grant applicants; strengths of current grant management processes; and opportunities for improvement of current grant management processes.

 3. Model development - current grants management processes, process improvements and characteristics of a client focused service model for the Australia Council.